20 November 2024

 Mastering Small Talk: How to Start Meaningful Conversations at Social Events

-Start with Confidence (Even If You’re Faking It)
+Start With Confidence (Even If You’re Faking It)

 Use Openers That Go Beyond “How Are You?”